 If you have enjoyed this recipe for Cherry Chocolate Ice Cream there are many other ice cream recipes on Feasting is Fun, here are a few:

 Nothing beats homemade ice cream, especially on a hot, sunny day.
-The flavour combinations are limitless.
+And the flavour combinations are limitless.
 Since you are in control you can simply make flavours that aren’t available in the shops.
 I could not be parted from my ice cream maker.
-The bowl has a permanent place in our freezer, ready for whenever the need for ice cream arises.
+So the bowl has a permanent place in our freezer, ready for whenever the need for ice cream arises.
 And yes sometimes it is a need!

 No part of this post may be copied without my specific written agreement.
 Please see my Disclosure Policy.Share